Kribit11/converter/README.md

 # converter Webpage
+(this has not been  updated in a while)
 Converter for Time/Temperature/Length

 This webpage can convert a huge amount of times from centuries to quectoseconds!
 It converts a small amount of temperatures and length as well.

 The main reason for the creation of this website is for STEM club.
 I am recreating time it self.
 I thought it would be helpful if I had a converter to convert between actulal times (like seconds and minutes) to my recreated and *better* times.
-I have not done any work on the actual STEM project though...
+I have only done a little work on the actual STEM project though...

 > For **length:** (ascending order)
 > - centermeters